typhooncode-library-administration/.github/profile/README.md

 - **Q4 2025**: Preparing for the first full release of the Library Management System.
 This includes finalizing documentation, creating user guides, and deploying the system for initial use in a test environment.
 Feedback from this phase will guide future updates and improvements.

 ### 💬 Join the Conversation
 This might be a solo project, but your ideas could make a huge difference.
-Starting in Q4 2024, I’ll be opening up discussions to gather feedback and insights.
-If you’ve got suggestions, insights, or just want to chat about where this is going, jump into the [Discussions](link to discussions).
+With Discussions now open, I'm excited to gather your feedback and insights as we move forward.
+If you’ve got suggestions, insights, or just want to chat about where this is going, jump into the [Discussions](https://github.com/orgs/typhooncode-library-administration/discussions).
 Together, let’s **MAKE EDUCATION GREAT AGAIN**. 🚀

 <!--